dymmond/databasez/docs/queries.md

 `databasez.utils.DATABASEZ_RESULT_TIMEOUT`

-It overwrites every timeout where a thread safe call is used.
+It is a stronger timeout which applies everywhere where `arun_coroutine_threadsafe` with a different loop is used (most methods).